 DEVIL

 He will be back, Commander.
-His kind… they come back more often than you might think.
+His kind comes back more often than you might think.

 The actors put down their scripts.
 JOE sits down as they all sit in a circle to catch their breath and discuss the play.
 GEORGE, BELLA, and DEVIL stand to one side of the stage.